DaniilDenisov/PassiveSentenceSearch/README.md

 Requires Python virtual environment according to the requirements.txt.

-1. Download, unpack wherever you want.
-Open CMD shell.
+1. For quick services run (not for developers).
+Download, unpack wherever you want:
+   - Start docked desktop.
+   - Open cmd window in the repository diretory.
+   - Run dockerimagebuild.bat
+   - Run dockerimagerun.bat
+   - You may access to servies at 127.0.0.1 as shown below.
+2. For developers a bit more complicated.
+For example the code unpacked to C:\Users\user\Desktop\PassiveSentenceSearch.
-2. Create python venv (for example in C:\Users\user\Desktop\PassiveSentenceSearch) C:\Users\user\Desktop>cd PassiveSentenceSearch C:\Users\user\Desktop\PassiveSentenceSearch>C:\Users\user\AppData\Local\Programs\Python\Python312\python.exe -m venv ven v
+Create python venv (for example in C:\Users\user\Desktop\PassiveSentenceSearch) C:\Users\user\Desktop>cd PassiveSentenceSearch C:\Users\user\Desktop\PassiveSentenceSearch>C:\Users\user\AppData\Local\Programs\Python\Python312\python.exe -m venv ven v